 Senior Scholars (Weighted GPA)

-- To be eligible for Senior Scholar recognition, a student must complete his/her high school career with a minimum 3.5 (weighted) GPA.
+- To be eligible for Senior Scholar recognition, a student must complete their high school career with a minimum 3.5 (weighted) GPA.

 - Senior Scholars are ranked using a formula which incorporates both GPA and SAT score.